+We apply our method to the data set comprising krill biomass data, visual sighting data of fin whales from line transect surveys in the Southern Ocean, and four environmental variables.
+The detailed description of the data is provided in Section \ref{sec:data}.
 We are interested in the dependence structure of krill biomass and sighting data of fin whales, and that of each of these outcomes and environmental factors (SST, Depth, Slope, and SST.grd).
 Therefore, this application focuses on the posterior inference of these dependence structures.
 We compare the results of the proposed method (spBGC) with those of \cite{hoff2007extending}'s method (BGC), which does not consider spatial correlation.
 Before the comparison, we examine the mixing properties of spBGC.
 Using an $IW(p+2, (p+2)\bm{I})$ prior, that is, $IW(8, 8\bm{I})$ for $\bm{V}$, we conduct MCMC with 25,000 iterations, discarding the first 5,000 as burn-in and retaining every 10th sample from the remaining chain, yielding 2,000 samples for posterior calculations.
+For the spatial correlation function $\rho(\cdot; \phi)$ in \eqref{eq:spbgc}, we use the exponential correlation function.
+To assess the sensitivity of our results to this choice, we also conduct analyses using Mat\'ern 3/2 and Mat\'ern 5/2 correlation functions; see Section B of the Supplementary Material.

 Figure \ref{fg:da_mixing} presents the mixing and autocorrelation results for the correlation coefficients of interest.
 From these figures, the mixing properties of our spBGC algorithm are quite satisfactory, that is, convergence to stationarity appears and the autocorrelation at lag-20 is close to zero for most elements.